-Note: 'Alert Level' - is the Differential and Total Settlement Limit set at a threshold less than the Alarm Level, at which the Consent Holder shall implement further investigations and analyses as described in the M&CP to determine the cause of settlement and the likelihood of further settlement.
+'Alert Level' - when monitoring reaches a level close to, or equal to the design value, which is above the level where damage could occur, and requires review to assess the future trend is the Differential and Total Settlement Limit set at a threshold less than the Alarm Level, at which the Consent Holder shall implement further investigations and analyses as described in the M&CP to determine the cause of settlement and the likelihood of further settlement.

-'Alarm Level' - is the Differential and Total Settlement Limit set in Condition 4.34, or which has the potential to cause damage to buildings, structures and services, at which the Consent Holder shall immediately stop dewatering the site and cease any activity which has the potential to cause deformation to any building or structure or adopt the alternative contingency measures approved by the Manager.
+'Alarm Level' - is the Differential and Total Settlement Limit set in Condition 4.33, or which has the potential to cause damage to buildings, structures and services, at which the Consent Holder shall immediately stop dewatering the site and cease any activity which has the potential to cause deformation to any building or structure or adopt the alternative contingency measures approved by the Manager.

-- 4.32 During construction in any Project stage involving shaft sinking or tunnelling, the Consent Holder shall survey the complete settlement network described in Condition 4.27 at six monthly intervals and keep records of each date and the corresponding ground surface and building level.
+- 4.31 During construction in any Project stage involving shaft sinking or tunnelling, the Consent Holder shall survey the complete settlement network described in Condition 4.26 at six monthly intervals and keep records of each date and the corresponding ground surface and building level.
 In addition to the above, all Ground Surface Monitoring Marks located within 50 metres of the excavated tunnel and within 100 metres of an excavated shaft or the tunnel excavation face shall be monitored at least once every month.
-These records shall be compiled and submitted to the Manager at six monthly intervals. - 4.33 The Consent Holder shall compare all settlement monitoring data obtained during shaft sinking and tunnelling construction work to the pre-construction minimum levels in accordance with the M&CP.
-Where Trigger Levels are exceeded the appropriate actions as set out in the M&CP shall be undertaken and the Manager shall be notified within three working days, advising of the trigger exceedance, the risk of settlement causing damage to buildings, and details of the actions taken. - 4.34 The Consent Holder shall use all reasonable endeavours to ensure that the exercise of this consent does not cause: - (a) Greater (steeper) than 1:1,000 differential settlement (the Differential Settlement Limit) between any two adjacent settlement monitoring points required under this consent; or - (b) Greater than 50mm total settlement (the Total Settlement Limit) at any settlement monitoring point required under this consent.

-4.35 The Consent Holder shall continue to monitor the Ground Settlement Monitoring Marks at six monthly intervals for 12 months after Completion of Dewatering of any Project stage involving shaft sinking or tunnelling, or for a shorter period if approved by the Manager.
+These records shall be compiled and submitted to the Manager at six monthly intervals. - 4.32 The Consent Holder shall compare all settlement monitoring data obtained during shaft sinking and tunnelling construction work to the pre-construction minimum levels in accordance with the M&CP.
+Where Trigger Levels are exceeded the appropriate actions as set out in the M&CP shall be undertaken and the Manager shall be notified within three working days, advising of the trigger exceedance, the risk of settlement causing damage to buildings, and details of the actions taken. - 4.33 The Consent Holder shall use all reasonable endeavours to ensure that the exercise of this consent does not cause: - (a) Greater (steeper) than 1:1,000 differential settlement (the Differential Settlement Limit) between any two adjacent settlement monitoring points required under this consent; or - (b) Greater than 50mm total settlement (the Total Settlement Limit) at any settlement monitoring point required under this consent. - 4.34 The Consent Holder shall continue to monitor the Ground Settlement Monitoring Marks at six monthly intervals for 12 months after Completion of Dewatering of any Project stage involving shaft sinking or tunnelling, or for a shorter period if approved by the Manager.